typoman/featureman/README.md

 ## What is this?
 This is my personal package to automate generating OT features in Robofont.
 It expects a certain naming scheme from your glyphs.
-It's a project that could be used as case study but I'm not going to maintain it much, but I welcome any bug reports.
+This project has been used on commercial projects and it should generate a solid feature code.
+Although the kerning module was made in python 2 and there is some issues in python 3.
+Please let me know abou any bugs, I will try to fix it for you.
 Use it at your own risk!

 ## What features it generates?
-ccmp, smcp, case, fina, medi, init, isol, lnum, onum, pnum, tnum, zero, locl, ss01, ss02, ss03, ss04, ss05, ss06, ss07, ss08, ss09, ss10, ss11, ss12, ss13, ss14, ss15, ss16, ss17, ss18, ss19, ss20, rlig, liga, dlig, curs, kern, mark
+ccmp, smcp, case, fina, medi, init, isol, lnum, onum, pnum, tnum, zero, locl, ss01, ss02, ss03, ss04, ss05, ss06, ss07, ss08, ss09, ss10, ss11, ss12, ss13, ss14, ss15, ss16, ss17, ss18, ss19, ss20, rlig, liga, dlig, curs, kern, mark, mkmk

 ## How it works?
 ### Substitutions